com-480-data-visualization/Cartarail/README.md

 - [Worldmapper](worldmapper.org) platform provides some cartographic visualizations of various datasets.
 One example is the [Cartographic Views of the 2024 US Presidential Election](https://worldmapper.org/us-presidential-election-2024/) which includes [a cartogram of the election results](https://worldmapper.org/maps/us-presidential-election-2024-results/).
 - Ongoing research on travel-time cartograms provides an academic foundation.
 For example, the study by Wang et al. [1] explores different design methodologies for constructing travel-time cartograms and offers insights for our project.

+Switzerland public transport timetable is widely used for various applications, but as for as we know, no one has applied a cartogram approach to this dataset.

+Our approach is original: Chronotrains does not use cartograms, and Worldmapper maps are static and not focused on travel time.
+We aim to provide read-world usability and interactive exploration with the public transport data.

 [1] Wang, L., Ding, L., Krisp, J.M. *et al.* Design and Implementation of Travel-time Cartograms. *J. Cartogr.
 Geogr.
 Inf.* **68**, 13–20 (2018). doi:10.1007/BF03545340